leanprover-community/mathlib4/README.md

 ### Dependencies

-If you are a mathlib contributor and want to update dependencies, use `lake update -Kdoc=on`.
+If you are a mathlib contributor and want to update dependencies, use `lake update`, or `lake update batteries aesop` (or similar) to update a subset of the dependencies.
 This will update the `lake-manifest.json` file correctly.
 You will need to make a PR after committing the changes to this file.

+Please do not run `lake update -Kdoc=on` as previously advised, as the documentation related dependencies should only be included when CI is building documentation.

 ## Maintainers: